 Installation

 Instructions are for OSX.
-Steps as follows
+Steps are as follows

 Time for action